Qix-/arua-meta/README.md

   completely configurable for just *how extreme* you want size/speed considerations to be (e.g. loop unrolling thresholds, extent of de-branching, etc.)
+- Complex math built directly into the language

 #### Why is *No Macros* considered a feature?
 If you've been following Rust at all, you'd know that [macros are currently the